-The temporary car insurance through the RAC gives the highest level of cover (comprehensive) as standard.
+The temporary car insurance through the RAC gives the highest level of cover (comprehensive) as standard, and you can get it for 1 day – or even 1 hour – up to 30 days.
 Plus, the RAC says that an extra discount could apply for temporarily insuring a car that is already annually insured, and any claims made under a temporary policy won’t affect the annual no-claims discount.

 Who is the RAC?

 RAC stands for the Royal Automobile Club.
 The UK-based company was set up in 1897 to provide a breakdown recovery service.
 Over the years, it has branched out to provide other services, such as car insurance, home insurance and travel insurance.

 The RAC says it aims to provide customers with affordable, quality car insurance and offers both personal and business short-term car, van and motorhome cover.
 RAC temporary insurance is arranged and administered by DayInsure.com Ltd.